jank-lang/jank/README.md

 ```

 ## Enums
 Enums function as variant sum types; each variant can have its own type or simply represent its own value (as in C).
 Enums can also be generic.
+Value enums work similar to C, whereas type enums must use matching to destructure.
 ```
 (| Unique values; like a C enum. |)
 (enum gender